quixio/quix-samples/csharp/sources/azure-iot-hub/README.md

 using var outputTopic = client.OpenOutputTopic("{placeholder:outputTopic}");
 ```

-### Transformation to Quix SDK format
+### Transformation to QuixStreams format

-In code example we simply get the whole JSON message and send it as an event with the Quix SDK.
+In code example we simply get the whole JSON message and send it as an event with QuixStreams.

 ```csharp
 var data = Encoding.UTF8.GetString(partitionEvent.Data.Body.ToArray());